ericseppanen/cbindgen-std-demo/README.md

 If you're lazy like me, you might want to start with a sample project, already set up for `no_std`, `staticlib`, `panic="abort"`, and a working `build.rs`.

+This is a simple Rust library, with a few constants and data structures that can be used from C code.
+It also includes a C program that calls some of that library's functions.

 This version does not include the Rust `std` library.
 If you want a library that does support `std`, check out [cbindgen-std-demo](https://github.com/ericseppanen/cbindgen-std-demo).

-This is a simple Rust library, with a few constants and data structures that can be used from C code.
-It also includes a C program that calls some of that library's functions.
+There is also a version that adds `alloc` support without the full `std` library: [cbindgen-alloc-demo](https://github.com/ericseppanen/cbindgen-alloc-demo).

 How to build it:
 ```text